 - Outline general OT pediatric healthcare delivery and educational services.

-- Explain the importance of physical, social, and cultural contexts on treatment implementation.
+- Explain the importance of

 - Describe the influence of behavioral issues and parental expectations on the child’s performance in areas of occupations.